 Higher Minimum Wage

-In 2020, the State of California minimum wage increases to $13 per hour for employers with 26 or more employees, and $12 per hour for employers with fewer than 26 employees.
-The minimum wage will continue to rise over the next few years.
-By year 2023, all workers in California must be paid a minimum wage of $15 an hour.
+California’s minimum wage will continue to rise over the next few years.
+In 2020, the State of California minimum wage increases to $13 per hour for employers with 26 or more employees and $12 per hour for employers with fewer than 26 employees.
+By the year 2023, all workers in California must be paid a minimum wage of $15 an hour.

 Unincorporated areas of Los Angeles County and many cities in California have set a higher minimum wage than the State of California.
-For example, unincorporated areas of Los Angeles County and the City of Los Angeles current wage rates are $14.25 per hour for businesses with 26 employees or more, and $13.25 per hour for businesses with 25 employees or fewer.
+For example, in unincorporated areas of Los Angeles County and the City of Los Angeles, current wage rates are $14.25 per hour for businesses with 26 employees or more and $13.25 per hour for businesses with 25 employees or fewer.
 Unincorporated Los Angeles County and City of Los Angeles minimum wage rates will increase on July 1, 2020.

 Worker Status Changes: Gig Workers, Independent Contractors, and Freelancers

-Many corporations that employ gig workers treat their workers like independent contractors in order to avoid paying them benefits and other employment protections.
-Fortunately, this practice is coming to an end since California passed AB5 which will result in the further reclassification of gig workers as employees.
+Many corporations that employ gig workers treat their workers as independent contractors to avoid paying them benefits and other employment protections.
+Fortunately, this practice is coming to an end since California passed AB5, which will result in the further reclassification of gig workers as employees.
 You can read more about the law here.

-AB5 applies to any gig worker or independent contractor that performs work that is the core of his or her employer’s business.
-For example, almost all grocery delivery contract workers should be classified as employees, since delivering groceries is the main purpose of their grocery delivery employer’s business.
-Companies like Shipt, Amazon Mechanical Turk, Deliv, Opoli, Puls, Postmates, Wingz, Uber, Lyft, Rev, and Market Force are all currently paying their workers as independent contractors and failing to provide them with employment benefits in violation of AB5.
+AB5 applies to any gig worker or independent contractor that performs work that is the core of their employer’s business.
+For example, almost all grocery delivery contract workers should be classified as employees since delivering groceries is the main purpose of their grocery delivery employer’s business.
+Companies like Shipt, Amazon Mechanical Turk, Deliv, Opoli, Puls, Postmates, Wingz, Uber, Lyft, Rev, and Market Force are currently paying their workers as independent contractors and failing to provide them with employment benefits in violation of AB5.

 Employees and job applicants are no longer required to sign mandatory arbitration agreements as a condition of their employment.
 AB51.
 This covers claims under the Fair Employment and Housing Act (FEHA) and the Labor Code.

-AB51 applies to arbitration agreements that are entered into or modified after January 1, 2020, so it does not invalidate arbitration agreements that were signed before then.
+AB51 applies to arbitration agreements entered into or modified after January 1, 2020, so it does not invalidate arbitration agreements that were signed before then.